pism/pism/doc/sphinx/manual/modeling-choices/dynamics/rheology.rst

        `B_0=A_0^{-1/n}` is the ice hardness.

    * - ``gk``
-     - This law has a combination of exponents from `n=1.8` to `n=4` :cite:`GoldsbyKohlstedt`.
-It can only be used by the SIA stress balance.
+     - The Goldsby-Kohlstedt flow law.
+This law has a combination of exponents from `n=1.8` to `n=4` :cite:`GoldsbyKohlstedt`.
+Its viscosity form :eq:`eq-viscosityform` is not known, so it can only be used by the SIA stress balance.
 Because it has more than one power, option ``-sia_n`` has no effect, though ``-sia_e`` works as expected.
 This law does not use the liquid water fraction, but only the temperature.

 Choose enhancement factor and exponent
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^